Let's start with a horrible example.

 desirable accessories and other parts and features.

 What kind of camera?
-Phone cameras in most cases are
+Phone cameras in many cases are

 can make a copy to resize and keep the full size